romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 weight: 99999
 ---

-On this page you can find 45 random questions.
+On this page you can find 50 random questions.

+To get prepared for exam you can use [cloud-exam-prepare.com](https://www.cloud-exam-prepare.com)

 ## Q1 - Q10
 ### Q1